joeytuason83/joeytuason83.github.io/index.md

 ## Data Mining, Machine Learning and AI Models

 [Topic Modelling On News Weblinks Using the Latent Dirichlet Allocation (LDA Model)](https://github.com/joeytuason83/joeytuason.github.io/blob/0787bcb38665ace91dae958de081eb568b8b2338/Machine%20Learning/LDA%20Topic%20Modelling%20on%20News%20Pages_FINAL.ipynb)

+Given a collection of news website article links, can we be able to identify topics which will aptly describe these beyond their given category?
+In this project we explore unsupervised learning in NLP which would help us determine the underlying clusters using Topic Modelling via the Latent Dirichlet Allocation model.

+We performed data cleaning, processing, EDA (using Word Cloud, Word Frequency) and executed the model and found desirable results.
+This was submitted as the final requirement of the Data Mining class.
 <img src="images/wordcloud.png?raw=true"/>

 ---